-The beginning of any mining project begins with the exploration stage.
-It’s where the magic happens.
-Companies enlist geologists and others to prospect remote areas in search of mineral deposits.
+The beginning of any mining project begins with the exploration stage; it’s where the magic happens.
+Companies enlist geologists and others to understand the characteristics of the land and prospect remote areas in search of mineral deposits.
 Methods such as geological surface mapping and sampling, geophysical measurements and geochemical analysis is often applied at an early stage to pin out potential deposits.

 2. Mine-site design and planning

-Once mapping and mineral resource data is collected, and the results are strong, the project can move forward to the design and planning stage.
-This typically consist of studies to help companies determine if and how a project can be safe, environmentally sound, economically viable and socially responsible.
+Once mapping and mineral resource data is collected, and the miners are confident that there is an opportunity, the project can move forward to the design and planning stage.
+This typically consists of companies evaluating various options with multiple plans that could be used in order to identify the best available one.

 5. Closure and reclamation